Alexis Quezada

 Alexis Quezada Cardenas (born May 2, 1997) is an American professional soccer player who plays as a midfielder for Dominican club Jarabacoa FC.

 Personal life

 Quezada was born in Chicago, Illinois, and was raised most of his life in West Chicago.
 Attending Wegner Elementary School, Leman Middle School and West Chicago Community High School.

-Career
+Club career

 W.C United Wildcats

 Quezada first participated in his local club soccer team, W.C United Wildcats which stands for West Chicago United Wildcats.

 Chicago Fire

 After playing a short time with his high school program, Quezada was invited to a tryout with Chicago Fire youth academy in the Major League Soccer.
 Spending years in the clubs youth academy and developing.

 Deportivo Cuenca

 In 2014 Quezada transferred to Deportivo Cuenca (youth academy) of the Serie A at just 16 years of age which he mentioned as having an exceptional infrastructure for developing young players in their system.
 Alexis attracted interest from a number of clubs, and eventually Deportivo Cuenca won the race for his signature in February 2014.
 Toluca was close in 2013 but passport problems prevented him from playing in Mexico.